Ajit Gulabchand

 Ajit Gulabchand (born 1948) is an Indian industrialist.
-Gulabchand is the chairman and managing director of Hindustan Construction Company.
+Gulabchand is the chairman of Hindustan Construction Company (HCC).
+He had served as the Chairman and Managing Director of HCC for the past four decades till 2023.
+He is also a founder member of the Construction Federation of India (CFI).
 Gulabchand serves as chairman of the board of governance at National Institute of Construction Management & Research (NICMAR) and as chairman of Walchand College of Engineering, Sangli.